-There is no other band that is affected by as many forms of propagation as 6 meters (50 MHz).
+There is no other band that is affected by so many forms of propagation as 6 meters (50 MHz).
 Sporadic-E (Es) in summer and midwinter.
 TEP (transequatorial propagation) around March/April and September/October.
 F2 propagation and aurora in periods of high solar activity.
 Meteorscatter and the almost daily present troposcatter.
-But even in tropo conditions, where most radio amateurs switch to the 2 meter or 70 centimeter band, you can do surprisingly long distances at 6 meter.
+But even in tropo conditions, where most radio amateurs switch to the 2 meter or 70 centimeter band, you can do surprisingly long distances on 6 meters.
 Even EME is done on this band.
 The 6 meter band is therefore rightly called ‘The Magic Band’.

 DX up to 10,000km and more

 For me personally, the most spectacular propagation on 6 meters is the annual multi-hop sporadic-E. This propagation occurs mainly in late spring and early summer.
 In the Northern Hemisphere from May to July and in the Southern Hemisphere from November to January.
 With multihop Es, DX up to 10,000 kilometers (6,000 miles) and more is possible.

 On QRZ.com you can see stations with large antenna installations for 6 meters.
 From cubical quads to an arrays of stacked yagis.
 You would think that you need a large directional antenna to be able to join in, but that is not necessary.
 Those large directional antennas pick up weak signals very well.
 So you only have to get your signal out.
 You can actually join in with only limited resources.
 With limited resources I mean a hula hoop, some speaker wire and SO-239 socket.
 Get ready to build your classic halo antenna.